Isangeles/mural/README.md

 V - open crafting menu

 C - open character window
+## Multiplayer
+It's possible to join an online game hosted on the [Fire](https://github.com/isangeles/fire) server.

+To connect to the remote server specify server host and port in `server` config value in the `.mural` configuration file.

+After that Mural will try to establish a connection with the game server on startup.

+If the connection was successful you can use the `login` menu to log in to the server.
 ## Configuration
 Configuration values are loaded from `.mural` file in Mural executable directory.